confluentinc/examples/multiregion/README.md

 ### Permanent Failover

 At this point in the example, if the brokers `broker-west-1` and `broker-west-2` come back online, then by default the leaders for the topics `multi-region-async` and `multi-region-default` will be elected back to a replica with a rack in `west` (i.e., replica 1 or 2).
-To change this fallback behavior we can change the configuration of assignment of the affected topic.
-Here we are going to perform a permanent fallback to the east region for the topic `multi-region-default`.
+To change this behavior we can change the topic placement constraints configuration and replica assignment of the affected topic.
+Here we are going to change the topic placement constraints configuration and replica assignment for `multi-region-default`.

 ```
 ./scripts/permanent-fallback.sh